 6. Maya Bay & Alternatives

-The Thai government tentatively plans to re-open the beach in 2021.
-If you plan to visit Maya Beach once it’s opened, you’ll be able to enjoy a variety of fun beach and water activities.
-Snorkel amongst the tropical fish, soak up the sun on the sugar sand beach or take photos of the spectacular limestone scenery.
-Trust us, Maya Bay is worth the wait!
+Enjoy a variety of fun beach and water activities.
+Snorkel amongst the tropical fish, soak up the sun on the sugar sand beach, or take photos of the spectacular limestone scenery.
+Trust us, Maya Bay is worth the trip!

 7. Bamboo Island & Mosquito Island